 U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking (SMART)

 05/11/22 11:59 PM ET - Grants.gov deadline; 05/25/22 5:00 PM ET - JustGrants deadline.

 Grants to USA and territories states and Tribes to develop and maintain public safety registries.
 Applicants are advised that required registrations may take several weeks to complete.
 Funding is intended for a range of projects that assist jurisdictions with developing and enhancing programs designed to implement the Sex Offender Registration and Notification Act (SORNA) requirements.

-The AWA Implementation Grant Program assists jurisdictions with developing and/or enhancing programs designed to implement SORNA requirements.
-SORNA requires: 1) all states, the District of Columbia, the principal U.S. territories and participating federally recognized Indian tribes to maintain a sex offender registry; and 2) sex offenders to register and maintain a current registration in each jurisdiction where the offender lives, works or goes to school.
+The AWA Implementation Grant Program assists jurisdictions with developing and enhancing programs designed to implement SORNA requirements.
+SORNA requires: 1) all states, the District of Columbia, the principal U.S. territories and participating federally recognized Indian tribes to maintain a sex offender registry; and 2) sex offenders to register and maintain a current registration in each jurisdiction where the individual lives, works or goes to school.

-Under the Adam Walsh Act Implementation Grant Program, the SMART Office funds projects to implement the Sex Offender Registration and Notification Act.
-The program works to improve public sex offender registry systems to support and maintain SORNA compliance.
+Under the Adam Walsh Act Implementation Grant Program, the SMART Office funds projects that assist jurisdictions in implementing the Sex Offender Registration and Notification Act.
+The program works to improve sex offender registry systems to support and maintain implementation of SORNA’s standards.